Feature-Based Software Design Pattern Detection: Threats to validity

-\textbf{Diversity of Reference Set:} The reference set may not reflect the totality of Java source code that may be of interest to developers, and it is unknown whether the classifier will work effectively on the source code of interest outside the reference set.
-Obviously, the best way to mitigate this risk is to further increase the size and diversity of the reference set, which we have identified as future work.
+The reference set may not reflect the totality of Java source code that may be of interest to developers, and it is unknown whether the classifier will work effectively on the source code of interest outside the reference set.
+Obviously, the best way to mitigate this risk is to further increase the size and diversity of the reference set, which we plan to address in future.

-\textbf{Data Imbalance} As discussed earlier we have a dataset which is not balanced.
-This was primarily due to the public corpus we selected and trying to achieve a bigger dataset for experimentation and clear predictions.
-We have reduced the threat by applying SMOTE algorithm on the test set while training the model.
-In future, we plan to add more projects and balance the number of instance.